Merkel admits mistakes in the 2016 Christmas market attack

 Anis Amri, a failed Tunisian asylum seeker with Islamist links, hijacked a truck on Dec.
 19, 2016, killed the driver and then ploughed it into a crowded market place, killing 11 more people and injuring dozens of others.

-Merkel spoke on the anniversary of the attack at the unveiling of a memorial on the Breitscheidplatz square where it took place.
-The ceremony came amid criticism from families of the victims and from survivors about the government’s handling of the incident.
+Merkel spoke on the anniversary of the attack at the unveiling of a memorial on the Breitscheidplatz plaza where it took place a year ago amid criticism from families of the victims and from survivors about the government’s handling of the incident.

 “Today is a day for mourning but also a day for the determination of making things better that did not work (in the past),” Merkel said.